purupanta/SFDataImport/README.md

 <hr />

 #### Major Operatiions <sup>2</sup> :
+        a.
 Contact: Lookup contact based on criteria (Ref.2).
 Create contact if not found
+        b.
 RFIForm: No lookup on RFIForm.
 Always Create RFI For every prospect
+        c.
 Recruitment: Lookup Recruitment based on criteria(Ref.2).
 Create if not found.
 Update the following fieds if Recruitment is found:
                 Id (The existing Recruitment's Id)
                 Student_Type__c,
                 HS_GPA__C,